 To get started, go to Settings > Pricing > Price list, open the price list for editing and click Increase prices.
 In the pop-over that opens, first select if you wish to update prices by fixed amount or by percentage and enter the amount of the increase.
 Then select what types of items are updated and how you want to round them.

-There are a few rules to consider before increasing the prices:
+There are a few rules to consider before rounding the prices:

 • Price list rows that are empty or have value zero are not affected

-• Products that get the price from product register are not affected
+• Products that get the price from product registry are not affected

 • When updating with fixed amount, enter a positive value to increase (such as "10")

-• User can choose what types of items are updated (Work hours, Travels and Products)
+• User can choose what types of entries are updated (Hours, Travels and Products)

 • Volume priced products can be increased